dungla2011/python_pyvmomi_working_sample_vmware_easy/README.md

 - This sample code demonstrates some task with VCENTER by  pyvmomi sdk python
++ List all vm
++ List detail one vm
 + Limit IOPS vm
 + Limit CPU vm
 + Execute program in vm